 How’s your Health.
 Have you neglected taking prescriptions while in your funk?
 Did you STOP taking your bariatric vitamins?
 Falling into a hole means you are no longer taking care of yourself or putting yourself FIRST.
 Don’t beat yourself up, just get back on the program.
 Fill new prescriptions and order your vitamins.
 Figure out how to set your smartphone reminder to go off twice a day for your pills – download a ringtone that makes you smile.
 Mine is the theme from ‘Sex and the City’ and when I hear it I smile and grab my vitamins!
 Small successes build up.

 Move your body.
 You’ve gotten by long enough without exercise.
 SURGERY IS NOT ENOUGH.
 We have a No Excuses Plan that if you can walk, you can do.
 Twelve minutes, three times a week.
 OR buy an eight pound dumbbell at Target for $10 and follow the ‘Ten Minute Torchers’ video three days a week.
 It’s ten minutes, seriously, you can handle it.
 It will make you feel GREAT and you will lose way more pounds, I promise!
-One of our support group Admins has lost 100 pounds from a wheelchair and exercises – so if you are getting ready to run the tape that you have have some bad body part and can’t, DO NOT GO THERE.
+One of our support group Admins has lost over 100 pounds of regain from a wheelchair and exercises – so if you are getting ready to run the tape that you have some bad body part and can’t, DO NOT GO THERE.
 Everyone can do something to raise their heart rate and increase metabolism.

 Have an attitude of gratitude.
 The popular phrase was created years ago by motivational speaker Zig Ziglar.
 It means the more you recognize and express gratitude for the things you have, the more things you will have to express gratitude for.
 It’s easy to be negative and at first it will take a concerted effort for you to *sparkle*.
-Set aside five minutes each evening to think about what went RIGHT with your day and the effects will be long lasting.
+Set aside five minutes each evening to think about what went RIGHT with your day and the effects will be long-lasting.